Builder.io

 A simple flow chart with logos, with white arrows pointing from Figma, to Builder AI, to Mitosis, to Initial code (logos being angular, qwik, react, and vue), to Fine-tuned LLM, to Customized code (with the same logos that were with the initial code).

-Visual Copilot is Builder.io’s AI-powered solution for seamlessly converting Figma designs into clean code.
-We’ve fine-tuned our in-house LLM to transform your designs into responsive code, components, and styling for any major front-end tech stack.
-It does all this in real-time and often with a single click.
+Visual Copilot is Builder.io's AI-powered solution for converting Figma designs into clean, production ready code.
+We've fine-tuned our in-house LLM to transform your designs into responsive code, components, and styling for any major front-end tech stack.
+It does all this in real-time.

 Using Visual Copilot is intuitive and requires very little setup.
 To begin, make sure you've installed the plugin from the Figma community.

 Inside Figma, select a frame or layer from a design that you wish to export.
-Then launch the Visual Copilot plugin and click the Export to Code button.
-After a few moments, you will see a Success! message and an npx command appear inside the plugin.
-Copy the command to your clipboard and then open your code editor.
+Then launch the Visual Copilot plugin and click the Smart Export button.
+After a few moments, you will see a Copied! message and three options: you can paste the exported design into Builder, into your preferred IDE using our VS Code extension, or into a specific codebase via our CLI.

 Visual Copilot will also handle many core design requirements.
 For example, automatic responsiveness is included out of the box.
 This one feature can save your team many hours.
 No more fiddling with CSS to get that component working on all screen sizes.